dxw/moj-ppud-alpha-technical-architecture/README.md

 * [PlantUML](https://plantuml.com/): install (on macOS) from [homebrew](https://brew.sh) with `brew install plantuml`.

+## Repository layout

+  * `src` contains the source PlantML code for all diagrams discussed below.
+  * `png` directory contains rendered diagrams in PNG format.

 ## Usage

-To build all diagrams, run `make`.
+To render all diagrams, run `make`.
 PNG versions of all diagrams will be created in the `png` directory.

+`make clean` will remove all rendered images, and `make rebuild` will automatically remove and re-render everything.

-## Repository layout
+## Diagrams

-The `png` directory contains rendered views of all the PlantUML diagrams discussed below.

 ### Legacy database diagrams